New England Lobster Pot Pie with Puff Pastry

 Plate of lobster pot pie with a silver fork on a wooden board.

-Easy Lobster Pie with Puff Pastry
+New England Lobster Pot Pie with Puff Pastry

 Allie Hagerty